 There are other records; the Bungay Churchwarden’s Book and register both mention the exceedingly vicious storm, the parish register records the death of two men in the bell tower of St. Mary’s, neither mention the Devil or a Black Dog, or a black dog in the devil’s place.
 Holinsheds of 1585-7 and Stow’s Annals of 1580 also mention the storm but don’t relate what would have been the bigger story of Old Nick or his emissary arriving, in fact they don’t mention anything odd or red eyed or black and shaggy at all.

 If for a minute you imagine possibly the worst storm you’ve ever seen, and then you imagine being someone quite possibly ill-educated, a God fearing man because that’s generally what your choice is, someone who believes in original sin (as in, we’re all sinners and born that way), who believes that the devil isn’t simply Tim Curry wearing big horns and red make-up camping it up a bit, but is actually a seriously bad entity you don’t want to either upset or for him to be someone that can lay claim to your soul.
-Evil is a metaphysical presence in this world but someone who might want to stick hot metal in your dangly bits in the next.
-Now imagine a town which has lots of timber in its fibre and no fire brigade, and lightning lots of fierce lightning.
-You can also step back further and sideways slightly into the movie theatre past where the primitives run, quite sensibly fearing the angry almost Abrahamic smiting style God of the volcano.
+Evil as a metaphysical presence in this world – someone who might want to stick hot metal in your dangly bits in the next life.
+Now imagine a town which has lots of timber in its fibre and no fire brigade, and lightning, lots of fierce lightning.
+You can also step back further and sideways slightly into the movie theatre past where the primitives run, quite sensibly fearing the angry almost Abrahamic smiting style God of the sea struck ship or the volcano.
 You’re half way to understanding how in this instance Shuck is borne into the story on the shoulders of some of our primitive instinctive motivations.
 Were lightning to strike the church, who knows what went on inside.
 And it wouldn’t be the only time or the least likely high point to attract a bolt out of the black.
-Widecombe, Blythburgh, Cornhill and more.
-It is the same supernature; the wonderment, the wish fulfilment, the fear, lack of understanding or incomprehension that turns desert weather balloons, helicopters, and jets into flying saucers, or creates ghosts in boring suburban cul-de-sacs.
+Widecombe, Blythburgh, Cornhill – and more.
+It is the same supernature; the wonderment, the wish fulfilment, the fear, lack of understanding or comprehension that turns desert weather balloons, helicopters, and jets into flying saucers, or creates ghosts in boring suburban cul-de-sacs.
 And more importantly it’s what makes a story into something worth repeating.